Parrot-Developers/groundsdk-manifest/EULA.md

 Section.

 ## 14. Compliance with laws

-You agree not to use the SDK for any unlawful or illegal activity, nor to develop any Application that would commit or facilitate the commission of a crime, or other tortious, unlawful, or illegal act.
+You agree not to use the SDK for any unlawful or illegal activity, nor that Your Developments would facilitate the commission of a crime, or other tortious, unlawful, or illegal act.

 ## 15. Governing law and disputes resolutions